Best Dog Harnesses of 2026

 Non-stop Dogwear Rush Harness

-I love that this harness is lightweight and breathable while also having a fully padded neck and front.
+I love that this harness is lightweight and breathable, with fully padded neck and front panels.
 It also allows for safe, free movement.
 The Y-shaped neck doesn’t cut off your dog’s front extension while running, and the padded neck and X-shaped back distribute the pulling force evenly over your dog’s whole body, even if they’re pulling hard.

 Though I didn’t experience any issues with it during testing, note that the only leash attachment point is an elastic loop tied with a knot at the back of the harness.
 This gives the dog extra room when they’re pulling out in front of you, but may not be as secure to a leash as a typical D-ring.